elbernaderen/machine-learning-signal-finder/README.md

 ## Description
 This script calls the function **store_ohlcv** from [bina.py](https://github.com/elbernaderen/machine-learning-signal-finder#binapy), that is used to download the Crypto-currency Historical Data, setting the name of the Crypto-currency in capital letters, name of the file that will be created, year, month and day since when take in count.
 ## Usage:
-To download a Crypto-currency Historical Data for [amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#amplitudespy) and a Crypto-currency, for example ETHUSDT since a determinated date,must be called the program in console as continue:
+To download a Crypto-currency Historical Data for [amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#amplitudespy) and a Crypto-currency, for example ETHUSDT since a determinated date, must be called the program in console as continue:

 ```bash
 py call_bina.py ETHUSDT base 2019 1 1